A house with a pool is a luxury we cannot rave enough about!

 Step 4: Steel Fixing

 After the excavation is complete, the next step is fixing the steel.
-In this, the fixers make a criss-cross steel design around the excavated area.
-This cage-like structure also covers the pool steps, ledges and other features of the original design.
-The purpose of this is to enhance the structural integrity of the pool and allow the smooth laying of the concrete.
+The fixers make a criss-cross steel design around the excavated area.
+This cage-like structure also covers the pool steps, ledges, and other original design features.
+The purpose of this is to enhance the pool’s structural integrity and allow the smooth laying of the concrete.

 Moving on, once the steel reinforcement is in place, it’s time to pre-plumb the interior.
-Professional plumbers take charge of fitting the required pipelines, drainage lines, electric lines and lights.
+Professional plumbers fit the required pipelines, drainage lines, electric lines and lights.
 They then cap these lines to prevent the construction material from entering the pipes and damaging them.

 Besides, they connect the pipes to the filter system and main water line.
-However, the pipes can run only when the entire pool construction process is complete.
+However, the pipes can run only during the entire swimming pool construction.

 Steel fixing doesn’t take longer than two days to finish.
 However, remember not to let kids or pets near the pool during this time, as the exposed steel can be pretty sharp and lead to accidents.